Pruning at Initialization -- A Sketching Perspective: Experiments

-\cref{fig:init_mag} shows that the magnitudes of the weights chosen by SynFlow and IMP are larger than a uniform random choice of parameters.
-Note that SynFlow has a stronger bias towards larger magnitudes than IMP. \cref{fig:norm} presents a case, where the IMP mask has an extremely high norms compared to random masks and the high norm is maintained across sparsities.
-We test the effect of randomizing the mask on the chosen scores. \cref{fig:scores_hist} presents a comparison of the histogram of scores of weights chosen with SynFlow with and without randomization compared to the distribution of all the scores in the network.
+\cref{fig:init_mag} shows that the weights' magnitudes chosen by SynFlow and IMP are larger than a uniform random choice of parameters.
+Note that SynFlow has a stronger bias towards larger magnitudes than IMP although the weight magnitude is part of IMP's scoring function.
+Fig. \ref{fig:norm} presents a case, where the IMP mask has an extremely high norms compared to random masks and the high norm is maintained across sparsities.
+We tested the effect of randomizing the mask on the chosen scores.
+Fig. \ref{fig:scores_hist} compares the histogram of scores of weights chosen with SynFlow with and without randomization compared to the distribution of all the scores in the network.
 We report the scores of VGG-19 with CIFAR-10 and for simplicity we present the results only on a subset of $1000$ weights chosen uniformly at random.

 To show the effect of changes used in the theoretical analysis we tested SynFlow with mask randomization and replacing the all-one vector with $\chi$ distributed random data.
 We generate the $\chi$ distribution according to the $\ell_2$ norms of a vector with normally distributed variables and dimension $n=128$.
 We randomize data at each pruning iteration.
-In order to validate empirically the conclusion in \cref{sec:snip} for the relation between SNIP and sketching, we tested SNIP with sparse random data.
+To validate empirically the relation drawn between SNIP and sketching above, we tested SNIP with sparse random data.
 We choose randomly for each input pixel location, a single image in the batch where the pixel is non-zero.
 Note that the images are drawn from a normal distribution and are not natural images. \cref{table:synflow_cifar} shows that replacing the thresholding with a random mask and replacing the input with the distribution derived from our analysis improve results in most cases when compared to the original SynFlow and naive data-independent SNIP.
 For SynFlow, the use of mask randomization leads to improved performance.
 The combination of sparse data and mask randomization leads to superior accuracy for SNIP.
 It suggests that our sampling of mask and data can be used and improve other pruning methods based on it, e.g. \cite{alizadeh2022prospect,de2020progressive}.
-Additional results with the original supervised SNIP found in the \cref{sec:supervised_snip}.
+Additional results with the original supervised SNIP are in Table~\ref{tbl:sup_snip} (in Appendices).
 Most accuracy results with random masks and sparse data outperform SNIP even with labeled input.